Delving Deep into Sadlier Level F Unit 2: Mastering Literary Analysis and Composition

 Q: What if I'm struggling to understand the assigned readings?

 A: Don't hesitate to seek help!
-Talk to your teacher, ask classmates for clarification, or utilize online resources to enhance your understanding.
+Talk to your teacher, ask classmates for clarification, or make use of online resources to enhance your understanding.
 Reading the text multiple times, focusing on different aspects each time, can also be beneficial.

 Q: How can I improve my essay writing skills?